Article updated 30th March 2021

 - Employers can check exactly the wages that they can recover through the scheme on the HMRC guidance, and can check out worked examples in the links.

-- During the period of furlough leave, the employer should pay the employee at least the lower of 80% of the employee’s salary or £2,500.
+- During the period of furlough leave, the employer should pay the employee at least the lower of 80% of the employee’s salary or £2,500, until 30th June 2021 and the respective percentage of wages up to the caps outlined above from 1st July through to 30th September.
 In each case PAYE (Income Tax) and NI is deducted before the salary is paid to the employee.

 - The HMRC guidance states that employers can choose to top up wages to 100%, but are not obliged to do so.